 At Desert Botanical Garden in Phoenix, the Spring Butterfly Exhibit is typically open from March through Mother's Day in May.

 "MIM" is a one-of-a-kind experience in North Phoenix; there's nothing like it elsewhere in the U.S. Whether you are an accomplished musician, or you simply enjoy your tunes, this museum provides insight into the history and importance of thousands of instruments, arranged into geographical subsets.
 Special exhibits and collections are often geared toward a youthful audience.

 08 of 12

 Modern Round, located in Peoria (West Valley), and is fun for all ages.
 Teenagers are likely to have blast at this virtual shooting range, where they rent a shooting lounge and use replica firearms to test their skills at hitting carnival-type targets, evil gunslingers, hidden objects. and zombies.
 People under 18 must take a class first.Continue to 9 of 12 below.

 09 of 12

-Archery is hot in the Phoenix area, and you can find both indoor and outdoor facilities that provides lessons, clinics and hourly rates for archery fun.
-At the one I visited, Archery Headquarters in Chandler, staffers were very helpful in getting our beginners started, even without taking a class; the teens had a great time.
+Archery is hot in the Phoenix area, and you can find both indoor and outdoor facilities that provide lessons, clinics and hourly rates for archery fun.
+The staffers at Archery Headquarters in Chandler are very helpful in getting beginners started.

 10 of 12